 * Rural areas will generally be considered according to the Australian Standard Geographical Classification – Remoteness Areas.
 Please use this website as a guide to checking the geographic classification of your home/school address.
 To be eligible for the Faculty of Engineering Rural Scholarship Program, you must be classed as RA2 (with the exception of Hobart which will be considered a major city of Australia for our purposes), RA3, RA4 or RA5.
 Students whose family home is located in RA2 to RA5, but who have received a scholarship to attend a RA1 (or Hobart) boarding school are also eligible to apply.

-Applications will open July.
-Please check back at a later date.
 The application will be available through the Co-op website.